carlosjhr64/entropia/BETA_TESTING.md

 ## Entropia gem

-I'll use the Entropia gem to write the mathetical notation:
+I'll use the Entropia gem to write the mathematical notation:

     require 'entropia'
     include ENTROPIA